Dhrishit04/HealthSim/README.md

 ## 📖 Overview

-**HealthSim** is a fully software-based platform that simulates IoT health monitoring and performs dynamic risk assessment.
+**HealthSim** is a fully software-based platform that simulates health monitoring and performs dynamic risk assessment.
 It generates synthetic health data (heart rate, blood pressure, oxygen saturation) using a Python-based simulation engine and processes this data via a Flask API.
 Integrated risk analysis with scikit-learn computes personalized risk scores, while a React-powered frontend visualizes the data in real-time using libraries like Recharts or Victory.

 ---